 To make matters worse, our modern society frequently uses acid-suppressing medications which reduce gastric juice acidity on purpose – dramatically - to bring relief from acid reflux (GERD).
 These drugs most often include the powerful proton pump inhibitors or PPIs (e.g. Nexium®, Prilosec®) and the less aggressive H2 receptor blockers (e.g. Zantac®, Pepcid®).
 Typical “painkiller” NSAID medications (e.g. aspirin, ibuprofen such as Advil®, Motrin®) can also impair stomach acid production and damage the lining of the stomach.
 Antibiotic use may also reduce stomach acid.
-All of these medications may bring important, triage relief for various medication conditions.
+All of these medications may bring important, triage relief for various medical conditions.
 Ongoing use, however, may have dramatic downstream consequences, especially for PPIs.
 If you have an ulcer or gastritis, stomach acid inhibition can be particularly beneficial in the short-term, but long-term, we lose the ability to absorb optimal nutrition from our food.
 After all, it’s not so much that “we are what we eat”; actually, we are what we Eat, Digest, and Absorb!

 We need strong stomach acid for optimal digestion.
 In the stomach, we denature proteins to ensure optimal absorption of amino acids in the intestines, prepare Vitamin B12 so it can be absorbed at all, and separate tightly-bound minerals to allow for intestinal uptake (e.g. iron, magnesium, chromium, zinc).
 When stomach pH becomes less acidic (that is, more alkaline) it also inhibits the action of pepsin, a critical protein-digesting enzyme in the stomach.
-Plus, strong stomach acid helps to ensure an overall optimal pH in our intestines which (1) ensures optimal release of both pancreatic and gallbladder digestive fluids and (2) allows digestive enzymes to be at their most effective.
+Plus, strong stomach acid helps to ensure an overall optimal pH in our intestines which (1) ensures optimal release of both pancreatic and gallbladder digestive fluids and (2) allows digestive enzymes to work at their peak effectiveness.

 Hypochlorhydria has been associated with many common health problems.
 Adequate HCI is necessary for denaturing proteins to allow optimal amino acid availability such as is needed for hormone and neurotransmitter synthesis.
 B12 deficiency may cause cognitive impairment, fatigue/weakness, impaired methylation/detoxification, neuropathy, and other nervous system problems.
 Insufficient mineral absorption can lead to a myriad disease states in the body from anemia to type 2 diabetes, autoimmune diseases, arthritis, depression, hypothyroidism, and more.